-- Deposit or pay your taxes when they are due. - File your fully completed Form 941 on time. - Report your tax liability accurately. - Submit valid checks for tax payments. - Furnish accurate Forms W-2 to employees. - File Form W-3 and Copy A of Forms W-2 with the SSA on time and accurately.
+- Deposit or pay your taxes when they are due, unless you meet the requirements discussed in Notice 2020-22 or IRS.gov/ETD. - File your fully completed Form 941 on time. - · Report your tax liability accurately. - Submit valid checks for tax payments. - Furnish accurate Forms W-2 to employees. - File Form W-3 and Copy A of Forms W-2 with the SSA on time and accurately.